Patient Safety Net

 Queensland Health is committed to ensuring the delivery of safe and quality healthcare that supports consumers to achieve better health outcomes.

-Patient Safety Net has been developed to provide staff with a consistent, streamlined and transparent process for raising a patient safety concern they feel has not been addressed through the standard reporting processes in a timely, proper or sufficient way.
+Patient Safety Net has been developed to provide staff with a straightforward process for raising a patient safety concern they feel has not been addressed adequately through the standard reporting processes.

 Queensland Health recognises the important role that all staff play as custodians of patient safety.
-Patient Safety Net will help strengthen clinical governance and improve patient safety in our health services, by addressing some of the existing barriers to reporting and responding to patient safety concerns.
+Patient Safety Net is helping to strengthen clinical governance and improve patient safety in our health services, by addressing some of the existing barriers to reporting and responding to patient safety concerns.

 A patient safety concern is defined as potential or actual harm, which may be physical and/or psychological.
 Patient Safety Net encourages local identification and resolution of a patient safety concern and complements existing patient safety systems.
 It does not replace, nor negate existing clinical incident management processes, and is not appropriate for urgent patient safety concerns or clinical deterioration.